citp/privacy-policy-historical/r/rs/rsb/rsbot.org.md

-> *The following text is extracted and transformed from the rsbot.org privacy policy that was archived on 2010-11-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101128154607id_/http%3A//www.jagex.com/p%3D2sA9c0-ltlLB7H6LqG1ya8HsfouobXJr4Av4RGYIPRo/corporate/privacy.ws) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rsbot.org privacy policy that was archived on 2011-05-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110529132216id_/http%3A//www.jagex.com/p%3D2sA9c0-ltlLB7H6LqG1ya8HsfouobXJr4Av4RGYIPRo/corporate/privacy.ws) for the most accurate reproduction.*

 # Jagex Games Studio :: Just About the Game Experience :: Privacy Policy

-Effective Date: 24th November, 2010
+Effective Date: 5th May, 2011

 **Privacy Policy**